 The Wreck of the Peter Iredale is one of Oregon’s most infamous abandoned places.
 You’ll find this ghost ship at Fort Stevens, a once-active (and now inactive) military base that sits on 4200 acres just offshore from Portoboquil Bay near Autzen Beach House.

-While it stands alone as an intriguing structure in itself, what makes these waters so haunting are all those lost souls who were never lucky enough to escape alive.
+While it is an intriguing structure, what makes these waters so haunting are all those lost souls who were never lucky enough to escape alive.

 The Great Smoky Mountains National Park is a cherished American treasure, and there are numerous cabins and campsites where one can stay while visiting this incredible world.
 The historic Elkmont District — located deep in the depths of these mountains–used to be an upscale campground for vacationers from around Tennessee during what we refer to as “the timber business” era (1908-30).

 However, it has since been abandoned decades ago because its proximity wasn’t ideal when compared to other parks like seriousness near them or convenient by car.

 Hudson River State Hospital – Dutchess County, New York